 Store in the original container at room temperature away from moisture and heat.
 Do not allow the liquid to freeze.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of vitamins A, D, E, or K can cause serious or life-threatening side effects.
 Iron and other minerals contained in a multivitamin can also cause serious overdose symptoms.

 Overdose symptoms may include severe stomach pain, vomiting, bloody diarrhea, coughing up blood, constipation, loss of appetite, hair loss, peeling skin, warmth or tingly feeling, changes in menstrual periods, weight loss, severe headache, muscle or joint pain, severe back pain, blood in your urine or stools, black and tarry stools, pale skin, easy bruising or bleeding, weakness, shallow breathing, weak and rapid pulse, pale skin, blue lips, and seizure (convulsions).

-Do not take this medication with milk, other dairy products, calcium supplements, or antacids that contain calcium.
-Calcium may make it harder for your body to absorb certain ingredients of the multivitamin with iron.
+Do not take this medicine with milk, other dairy products, calcium supplements, or antacids that contain calcium.
+Calcium may make it harder for your body to absorb certain ingredients of the multivitamin.